Sarah Cortez: Career as a writer and editor

 In 1999, her poems won the PEN Texas Literary Award in Poetry.
-In 2000, her debut volume of poetry, How to Undress a Cop, (Arte Público Press, 2000) was published which won praise from Publishers Weekly: “By turns erotic, tender, and gritty ...
+In 2000, her debut volume of poetry, How to Undress a Cop, (Arte Público Press, 2000) was published and won praise from Publishers Weekly: “By turns erotic, tender, and gritty ...
 Powerfully direct.”

-During this time, she began a relationship with the University of Houston, where she served as Visiting Scholar, 1999-2001.
+During this time, she began a relationship with the University of Houston, where she served as a visiting scholar, 1999-2001.
 She is the only Visiting Scholar for the Center for Mexican Studies who has been awarded two consecutive one-year appointments.
 There she began her work with young people fearful of writing.
 This experience evolved into her first anthology, Urban Speak: Poetry of the City, which contains poems by her students.

-Her work on anthologies of poems, memoir, and short stories honed her skills as a trusted and prize-winning editor, producer, and public speaker.
+Her work on anthologies of poems, memoir, and short stories honed her skills as a prize-winning editor, producer, and public speaker.
 Since Urban Speak: Poetry of the City, she has conceptualized and edited seven original anthologies.

 Today, she is in demand as an editor for all subgenres of poetry, fiction, and non-fiction.
 She teaches creative writing workshops throughout the U.S. and abroad.

 In 2012, her spiritual memoir, Walking Home: Growing Up Hispanic in Houston (Texas Review Press, 2012) was published.
 She drew on the stories overheard as a child from her parents, grandparents, and other family members.
 The book also highlights a deep faith centered in the Catholic religion.
 Partnered in the book are poems and short prose sections recalling her childhood and adolescence.
 This book received Honorable Mentions in the Los Angeles Book Festival Awards and the Great Southwest Book Festival.

 Cold Blue Steel (Texas Review Press, 2013) is a collection of poems reflecting on law enforcement thirteen years after How to Undress a Cop.
 She “employs frank language in sharp lyrics charged with weary passion”, says Diego Báez in Booklist.
 According to reviewer Jeffrey C. Alfier in Rattle: “Cortez’s lines were formed in the cauldron of an American Realist tradition: hard truths told with sharp fidelity by a large city beat cop.”
 This book, according to reviewer Paul David Adkins says: “Ms. Cortez explores what it means to be female in the traditionally man’s world of law enforcement, governed by violence, cynicism, and despair.”
 One of the poems in this book won an honorable mention in Rattle's annual contest in 2011, and the book placed finalist in the 2014 Writers League of Texas Poetry Awards and the 2015 PEN Southwest Book Award in Poetry.

 Her essays, poems, short essays, and book chapters have been published worldwide.
 They have been short-listed for honors, such as the Tucson Festival of Books Literary Awards.
 Her poetry has been part of the Poetry In Motion program of the Poetry Society of American, and has been delivered and displayed at the United Nations in New York City as part of the Eighth Permanent Forum on Indigenous Issues.

 In 2024, Cortez received three national writing awards from the National Federation of Press Women.